 As always, probable pitchers are subject to change.
-And for a look at all fantasy baseball streamers, click that link.
-The Steam-o-Nator goes live April 8th.Please, blog, may I have some more?
+For a look at all fantasy baseball streamers, click that link.

-With the 2013 fantasy baseball rankings for every position done, we turn our lazy eye towards the top 100 for 2013 fantasy baseball.
-These 2013 fantasy baseball rankings are one part fresh and two parts to death.
+With the 2014 fantasy baseball rankings for every position done, we turn our lazy eye towards the top 100 for 2014 fantasy baseball.
+These 2014 fantasy baseball rankings are one part fresh and two parts to def.
 They own a cat, a dog and a lizard in a two bedroom apartment where pets aren’t allowed.
 Know why?
 Cause they don’t care!
-None of this top 100 for 2013 fantasy baseball is meant to surprise. *jumping out of a closet* Boo!
+None of this top 100 for 2014 fantasy baseball is meant to surprise. *jumping out of a closet* Boo!
 Now, that was meant to surprise.
 This top 100 is just taking my positional rankings and putting guys in The Big Picture.
 You really should read each ranking post because the blurbs in this top 100 are on the skimpy side because there’s so many of them, and I went over each one of these guys already.
 Obviously at a hundred players, some guys just didn’t make it.
 About 300, to be inexact.
-It’s okay, there will be a top 400 tomorrow.
+It’s okay; there will be a top 400 tomorrow.
 Shortly, Sloth, you’ll have your Baby Ruth.
 Not to get all biblical on you, but this is the gospel.
 Print it out and take it to Mt.
-Sinai and it will say, “Win your 2013 fantasy baseball league, young prematurely balding man.”
+Sinai and it will say, “Win your 2014 fantasy baseball league, young prematurely balding man.”
 Projections were done by me and a crack team of 100 monkeys fighting amongst themselves because there were only 99 typewriters.
 Somebody please buy Ling-Ling his own typewriter!
-To help with your drafting, there’s also a list of players with multiple position eligibility, and all of the 2013 fantasy baseball projections.
-Anyway, here’s the top 100 for 2013 fantasy baseball:Please, blog, may I have some more?
+To help with your drafting, there’s also a list of players with multiple position eligibility.
+Anyway, here’s the top 100 for 2014 fantasy baseball:Please, blog, may I have some more?